MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Tags/v1.0.11/New-AzureRmTag.md

         Finance     0
 ```

-This example creates a predefined tag named "Department" with a value of "Finance".
+This command creates a predefined tag named "Department" with a value of "Finance".

 ### Example 3: Add a value to a predefined tag
 ```
-PS C:\>New-AzureRmTag -Name "Department" -Value "Finance"
+PS C:\> New-AzureRmTag -Name "Department" -Value "Finance"
 Name:   Department
 Count:  0
 Values: